Chregan/PhpTest/README.md

 ## PHP Programming Task

 In order to be considered for the PHP position, you must complete the following steps.
+Please do not use any major frameworks (Laravel, CakePHP etc.).
+Plain PHP, HTML and CSS is perfect.

 *Note: This task should take no longer than 1-2 hours at the most.*